Zibsun/leands/docs/prioritization.md

 ## When you may benefit from ICE/RICE

 To prioritize, you need a lot of hypotheses.
 Usually, the team works on a small set of product hypotheses since they take a very long time to implement.
 However, as soon as the model gets into production, its improvement is not so laborious, and the number of hypotheses in the backlog can become significant.
-And the team can then use the ICE method to prioritize.
+The team can then use the ICE method to prioritize.

 One can use ICE at the level of the entire organization.
 You can have hundreds of ideas for applying ML in your company, and ICE would allow you to select the best ideas and hand them over to the data teams.